os-lecture/2023S-os-lectures/lec5/p1-memintro.md

 Virtual memory can protect data
 - The **independent address space** makes it easy to distinguish the memory of different processes
-- The address translation mechanism can perform checks for read/write/execute permissions
+- The address translation mechanism can perform check for read/write/execute permissions
-- The address translation mechanism can perform privilege level checks
+- The address translation mechanism can perform privilege level check
 ![bg right:50% 95%](figs/os-mem-mgr.png)